-Thus, we have managed to temporarily ensure that the two methods agree with one another to at least an order of magnitude.
+Thus, we have managed to temporarily ensure that the two methods agree with one another to at least an order of magnitude, as well as combined the two methods in terms of probabilities and still achieved an accurate result.
 An attempt still needs to be made to fully characterize the injections used in the Regimbau method in terms of the Callister method and observation time.
 An attempt has also been made on this for the specific observation time of one year, one day, and so on [17, 18].